nghian95/SnakeGame/README.md

 Small Fixes:
   1) Snake head stays in the same direction upon death instead of always facing right
   2) Won't die immediately if pressing left from start

+Used Swing, FileWriter, ActionListener, Anonymous Classes, Scanner, ImageIcons, Random, HashMaps and more to accomplish this task.